This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Dissolve dry yeast and warm water in a large bowl.
-Add milk, shortening, sugar, salt, egg and 3 cups of flour.
+- Dissolve dry yeast and warm water in a large bowl.
+Add milk, shortening, sugar, salt, egg, and 3 cups of flour.
 Beat until smooth.
-Stir in remaining flour, enough to form a soft dough.
+Stir in the remaining flour, enough to form a soft dough.

-• On a lightly floured surface, knead dough for 6-8 minutes until smooth and elastic.
-Place in a greased bowl, turning to grease all sides.
-Cover dough and let rise in a warm place until doubled in size.
-Should take about 1 hour.
+- On a lightly floured surface, knead the dough for 6-8 minutes until smooth and elastic.
+Grease all sides of the bowl and place the dough inside.
+Cover the dough with a tea towel and let rise in a warm place until doubled in size.
+For about 1 hour.

-• Punch dough down and roll into long rectangle.
+- Punch the dough down and roll it into a long rectangle.
 Spread your filling and roll up, starting with a long end.
-Cut into even pieces, about 12-14.
+Use a long serrated knife to cut into even pieces, about 12-14.

 Nutrition